dantenetwork/cadence-contracts/README.md

-# Smart contracts for cadence
+# Protocol stack for cadence
 Smart contracts that provide some of the basic functions of the dante protocol stack for Omnichains.

 ## Version : 0.0.1